CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 1. Open Data Gateway.
 You can find the application on your Desktop.

-2. Select SD Apply
+2. Select SD Apply.

-3. Add your CSC credentials
+3. Add your CSC credentials.

-4. Click on *Login* and next click on *Continue*
+4. Click on *Login* and next click on *Continue*.

 5. In the new window, at the end of the page, click on *Create Data Gateway*.
 The application will create a new folder called Projects accessible from your Desktop or programmatically the terminal.
 Next, click on Open folder.